Did you know that when prepared correctly, mashed cauliflower has a very similar texture to mashed potatoes, not to mention a sweet and buttery taste?

 Option for Instant Pot:

-- Wash and quarter cauliflower, remove leaves and stem.
+- Wash and quarter cauliflower, removing leaves and stem.

 - Set to manual high pressure for 4 minutes.